 The global economic slowdown and turmoil in the global financial markets beginning in the second half of 2008 have resulted in a general credit crunch, an increased level of commercial and consumer delinquencies, lack of consumer confidence and increased market volatility.
-Although global economic conditions have exhibited signs of stabilization in 2010, economic recovery and growth have remained slow and uncertain.
 This global economic slowdown has had a negative impact on property markets and property prices in the PRC.
 For example: